Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Tank Note"				"0"

 			// These are the Super Tank's skin and glow outline colors.
+			// Note: Random RGBA combinations will be used if invalid values (values less than 0 or greater than 255) are used.
 			// --
+			// Separate colors with "|".
+			// Separate RGBAs with commas.
+			// --
 			// Character limit: 28
 			// Character limit for each color: 3
-			// --
-			// Separate colors with "|".
-			// Separate RGBAs with commas.
 			// --
 			// Minimum value for each color: 0
 			// Maximum value for each color: 255